ivy-llc/ivy/README.md

 # Community

-In order to achieve the ambitious goal of unifying AI we definitely need as many hands as possible on it!
+In order to achieve the ambitious goal of unifying AI, we definitely need as many hands as possible on it!
 Whether you are a seasoned developer or just starting out, you\'ll find a place here!
 Join the Ivy community on our [Discord](https://discord.gg/sXyFF8tDtm) 👾 server, which is the